Minimax Condorcet method: Example with Condorcet winner that is not elected winner (for pairwise opposition)

-Result: With the alternatives winning votes and margins, the Condorcet winner A is declared Minimax winner.
+Result: With the winning votes and margins alternatives, the Condorcet winner A is declared Minimax winner.
 However, using the pairwise opposition alternative, C is declared winner, since less voters strongly oppose him in his worst pairwise score against A than A is opposed by in his worst pairwise score against B.

 Example without Condorcet winner

 Assume four candidates A, B, C and D. Voters are allowed to not consider some candidates (denoting an n/a in the table), so that their ballots are not taken into account for pairwise scores of that candidates.

 The results would be tabulated as follows: